lowepowerlab/protocols/gibson_assembly.md

   * Run next to 1 Kb+ or appropriate DNA ladder.
   * Image on XXX

-* If PCR was specific (a single bright band), you can use it directly in the Gibson assembly mix.
+* If PCR was specific (a single bright band), you can use it directly in the Gibson assembly mix (*keep PCR products to <20% of reaction volume unless you clean it up).
 If you are having difficulties, you can:
   * clean up the PCR product with Zymo DNA clean & concentrator kit (if you had a single band).
   * If the PCR has nonspecific bands, decide whether to run the remaining reaction on a gel & gel extract it (Zymo Gel extraction kit) or optimize the PCR rxn.